 This giant orange vegetable is probably one of the best in terms of good value for money.
 After Halloween, pumpkins often go on sale—it's the perfect time to buy one or two and make spiced pumpkin pies, muffins, cubes of cooked pumpkin to garnish your salads, soups and even marmalades.
 Don't forget to keep the seeds and bake them… they make for an excellent snack or a nutritious topping for smoothie bowls—the new trend on Instagram.

-Who doesn't love a hot bowl of soup in winter?
-Soups are comforting and help warm us up when the temperature drops to -20 °C. You can make delicious healthy vegetable soups without adding cream.
+Who doesn't love a hot bowl of soup?
+Soups are comforting and help warm us up when the temperature drops.
+You can make delicious healthy vegetable soups without adding cream.
 To thicken your recipes and give them texture, add a can of lentils or navy beans before blending all the ingredients.
 Besides acting as a thickener, they bring valuable proteins to your meal.
 Another option is tofu.
 You'll be surprised by the results!
 Always start your meal with a small bowl of soup.
 This way, you can serve yourself a smaller portion of the main course and feel full more quickly.

 Finally, make sure you eat vegetables at every meal and in large quantities.
 It doesn't matter if they're served raw, in soups or as a side dish (steamed, grilled or sautéed).
 Ideally, vegetables should make up half of your plate.